boxen/our-boxen/README.md

 Then open the newly created .pp file, and change the top line from "people::default" to "people::(your-github-username)"

-Now that your boxen is bootstrapped, you can run the following to install the default configuration from this repo:
+Now that your boxen is bootstrapped, you can run the following to install the default configuration from this repo. __Running boxen the first time will take awhile__.

 ```
 cd /opt/boxen/repo